 What is Sandboxing?

-When you send links to a site and you see little to no ranking benefit.
+Definition: When you build links to a site and you see little to no ranking benefit.

 People have been discussing various ways to beat the sandbox and reduce the time it takes to rank.
 In general, the most widespread theory is that you want to create a viral effect.